i-namekawa/TopSideMonitor/Readme.md

 * multitrack.py

    This is for analysing the video recorded with TopSideMonitor_FrontEnd.py.
+It tracks fish with a simple background subtraction method (opencv MOG) and extracts from 3D fish trajectory various parameters to characterize feeding behavior.

      Tracking
        1. Open a video file from Menu File -> Open or just drag and drop it.